 To play a pull-off, pull your fingers away quickly from the fret in order to create a lower note.

-Pull-offs are generally represented by ‘p’ or ‘po’ and are placed between the first fret you play and the one on which you’re performing a pull-off.
+Pull-offs are generally represented by ‘p’ and are placed between the first fret you play and the one on which you’re performing a pull-off.

-An example could be written as either 8p6 or 8po6.
+An example could be written as either 8p6.

-Bends are performed by twisting a string after playing a note, in order to change the note while staying on the same fret.
+Bends are performed by pushing a string after playing a note, in order to change the note while staying on the same fret.

 Bends are generally indicated by a curved arrow and then a notation like ‘½’ or ‘¼’ or ‘full’ to tell you how to change the note.